LeGeRyChEeSe/Sunshine-AIO/README.md

 ## Sunshine-AIO

 - Download the [Latest Release](https://github.com/LeGeRyChEeSe/Sunshine-AIO/releases/latest) and execute `Sunshine-AIO.exe`.

-> [!CAUTION]
-> Automatic download and installation of the Virtual Display Driver no longer works. [#23](https://github.com/LeGeRyChEeSe/Sunshine-AIO/issues/23)
->
-> Please download the version of your choice manually via this repo [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver/releases) while waiting for a future patch.

 > [!WARNING]
 > The file might be flagged as Trojan/Malware, but it's a false positive.
 (It is due to **Nuitka** build)